vectorapt/Nexus-Windows-Server-Administration/readme.md

-# 🖥️ Project Nexus — Windows Server 2025 & Active Directory Administration Lab
+# 🖥️ Nexus — Windows Server 2025 & Active Directory Administration Lab

 ## 📌 Overview

-Project Nexus is a hands-on Windows systems administration lab designed to demonstrate the deployment, configuration, and administration of a small enterprise Windows environment.
+Project Nexus is a hands-on Windows systems administration lab demonstrating the deployment, configuration, and administration of a small enterprise Windows environment.

 The project simulates two office locations, Dublin and London, using Windows Server 2025 and Windows 11 Pro.
-It focuses on Active Directory administration, identity and access management, Group Policy, file services, workstation security, and practical troubleshooting.
+It focuses on Active Directory, identity and access management, Group Policy, file services, workstation security, and practical administration.

 ## 🎯 Objectives